stripe-samples/checkout-one-time-payments/README.md

 ⌛ **Capture payments later.** Optionally split the capture and authorization steps to place a hold on the card and charge later. | ❌ | ✅ |

 ## How to run locally
-This recipe includes [5 server implementations](server/README.md) in our most popular languages.
+This sample includes [5 server implementations](server/README.md) in our most popular languages.

-If you want to run the recipe locally, copy the .env.example file to your own .env file in this directory:
+If you want to run the sample locally, copy the .env.example file to your own .env file in this directory:

 ```
 cp .env.example .env